Skip to contents

 • Customizing colors, ordering, and interactive tooltips

-This vignette demonstrates the function’s capabilities using the General Social Survey (GSS) Panel 2020 dataset, focusing on the 2016 wave (_1a variables).
+This vignette demonstrates both modes using the General Social Survey (GSS) Panel 2020 dataset.

 library(gssr)